selavan/ict720_software_2025_TBD/ImageDetection/Approach.md

 | `val/dfl_loss`           | Validation focal loss.                                                  |        Considered        |
 | `lr/pg0`, `pg1`, `pg2`   | Learning rates for different model layers (e.g., backbone, head).        |         N/A       |

-There are 7 aspects of the evaluation metrics to be considered.
+⬆️ 7 aspects of the evaluation metrics and selected group to be considered.

 ---

 #### Results

+In this project, results are determined by 2 main metrics:

+1) Evaluation metrics

+2) Testing Results

 ---

 ### Approach 2: Model Training with EdgeImpulse
 _**Source:**_ https://studio.edgeimpulse.com/studio/654682/impulse/1/learning/keras-object-detection/3

+1) Training and testing methods are similar to the 1st approach; however, it makes things easier like a one-stop service for training-testing-deploying.

+2) Best for grab-and-go users who require more build and deployment speed.